-RADIUS is an authentication, authorization, and accounting service that authenticates users by integrating with password databases, such as the a UNIX password file, Active Directory, LDAP, and simple text files containing user/password pairs.
+RADIUS is an authentication, authorization, and accounting service that authenticates users by integrating with password databases, such as the UNIX password file, Active Directory, LDAP, and simple text files containing user/password pairs.
 Reflection for Secure IT supports RADIUS for authentication purposes only.

 One or more RADIUS authentication servers must be configured.
 To configure Reflection for Secure IT, you need the name of the RADIUS server, the port used for RADIUS communication (usually 1812 or 1645), and the shared secret used by the RADIUS server.
 You'll use this information to create a RADIUS configuration file.